pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

     |     |        | *Module Name*                                          |
     |     |        | *Machine Code*                                         |

-* *ORG Address* : contains the ORG address for the linked machine code or -1 for no ORG address defined.

 * *Expressions* : contains a set of expressions up to an end marker (*type* = 0).
 Each expression has the following
 format: